mwittig/node-dht-sensor/README.md

 The following example shows a method for querying multiple sensors connected to the same Raspberry Pi.
 For this example, we have two sensors:

-1. A DHT11 sensor connected to GPIO 17
+1. A DHT11 sensor connected to GPIO0
-2. High-resolution DHT22 sensor connected to GPIO 4
+2. High-resolution DHT22 sensor connected to GPIO7

 ``` javascript
 var sensorLib = require("node-dht-sensor");